How Much Does it Cost to Advertise on Bing?

 If you only serve a particular city, for example, there’s no point in bidding high on a general keyword and getting a lot of people clicking on your website if those visitors live far away and can’t take advantage of your services.
 Instead, take a more targeted approach by using location-based long tail keywords.

 3. Use Bing ads features to prevent overspending

 Set a budget and use negative keywords to keep untargeted and uninterested viewers from visiting your site and driving up your campaign price.
-Use ad groups to organize similar keywords together and use the Bing ads platform to target viewers by demographics, location, time, and other factors.
+Use ad groups to organize similar keywords together and use the Microsoft Advertising platform to target viewers by demographics, location, time, and other factors.

 Basically, don’t try to cast the net wide and appeal to everyone.
 Focus on the specific audience that’s likely to want and need your company’s offerings.